Welcome to today's edition of the Rush 24-7 podcast.

 I'd rather face Obama than Portman.

-But the point is they're doing the proper kind of prep.
+But the point is, they're doing the proper kind of prep.

-They're telling us that Kerry is taking it easy because he doesn't want to blow his chance to be uh Secretary of State.
+They're telling us that Kerry is taking it easy because he doesn't want to blow his chance to be Secretary of State.

 Actually, I think the worst news about this poll is that 85% of the sample was polled before the debate.